ffachrial/mean-machine-code/user-crm-reloaded/README.md

 # H2 Introduction
 First weeks of the October 2016 I followed the course of the ME_N Stack (not included the 'A' for Angular).
+The course was great, but in the end, I still want to completely the MEAN Stack.
+So continue learning by looking for tutorial from internet and tried to create simple application.
+It doesnt work anyway.

 I'm tried to use different approach.
-Last time I got failed when try connecting from Angular to services, so I'll focused on how connecting between Fronted and Backend first.
+Last time I got failed when try connecting from Angular to services, so I'll focused on learn how connecting between Fronted and Backend first.
+And then continue untill application works nicely.

 # H2 Create Basic Server
 1. Create standard **package.json** file by *npm init*